Hong 10: History

-Although his army time restricted his time to go overseas to competitions, time to time, he acted as a judge for many local tournaments and sometimes even compete if they are within South Korea.
+Although his military service limited his ability to travel overseas for competitions, he occasionally acted as a judge at many local tournaments and sometimes competed when events were held within South Korea.

-After completed his military service he came back to the bboy scene, won the Red Bull BC One title in 2013.
+After completing his military service, he returned to the B-Boy scene and won the Red Bull BC One title in 2013.

 List of notable achievements

 Significant achievements in major events are highlighted in bold text.
 Although Hong has more titles on his name, these are some notable achievements: